JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     documentation locally with Documenter.

-    This guide assumes that you already have [GitHub](https://github.com/) and [Travis](https://travis-ci.com/) accounts setup.
-If not then go set those up first and then return here.
+    This guide assumes that you already have [GitHub](https://github.com/) and a CI system, like [Travis](https://travis-ci.com/) accounts setup.
+If not, then go set those up first and then return here.

 ## Overview